 ‘Tis the season of sweets, and as the days become shorter and there’s a chill in the air we will soon be graced with the presence of little ghouls, goblins, and minions, rapping on the door or ringing the bell: “Trick or treat!
 Give me something good to eat!” they’ll exclaim.
 But what is good to eat?
 To trick-or-treaters it’s candy, and loads of it, but what is one of the most common ingredients in these delectable goodies they demand?
 Palm oil.

 Palm oil comes from a species of palm tree (Elaeis guineensis), which originated in Africa.
 African palm as it is known, has become more prevalent outside of Africa, particularly in the tropics across the globe.
 The palm is planted in “monocultures,” or single species crop plantations, which first require the leveling of massive plots of indigenous forest or rainforest.
 With each piece of candy, more and more rainforest is destroyed as entire ecosystems are lost and replaced by the crop.
-Plantations can be found in South America and Africa, but are causing arguably the most unimaginable amount of damage all over Southeast Asia (particularly in the biodiverse regions of Malaysia, Borneo, and Sumatra) where they are only growing in size and number.
-For species like the orangutan, found only in Southeast Asia, this demand will cause them to disappear from the face of the earth.
+Farms can be found in South America and Africa, but are causing arguably the most unimaginable amount of damage all over Southeast Asia (particularly in the biodiverse regions of Malaysia, Borneo, and Sumatra) where they are only growing in size and number.
+For species like the orangutan, found only in Southeast Asia, this unsustainable demand will cause them to disappear from the face of the earth.

-Increased demand for palm oil has led to a rapid expansion of palm oil plantations, and governments are usually on the side of this growth.
+Increased demand for unsustainable palm oil has led to a rapid expansion of palm oil farms, and governments are usually on the side of this growth.
 This is mainly because as human populations increase, so do our consumer demands, and with Americans consuming twenty two pounds per person (times a population of over 300 million) of chocolate each year (and Europeans consuming twenty four pounds), the demand is enormous (Mic).
 Economic factors are the driving mechanisms for these expansions because higher value is placed on land used for palm oil than on land used for conservation in many nations.
-Without restrictions on the creation or expansion of these plantations, the orangutan and other wildlife are left without a home and are often killed in the process or taken for the illegal pet trade.
+Without restrictions on the creation or expansion of these farms, the orangutan and other wildlife are left without a home and are often killed in the process or taken for the illegal pet trade.

 The most devastating impact palm oil plantations have is the reduction of biodiversity in the tropics, overall species loss and the suffering of thousands of individual animals.
 This is extremely unfortunate because the tropics serve as biodiversity hotspots, which support more than half of the world’s endemic (found nowhere else) plant species and nearly 43% of endemic bird, mammal, reptile and amphibian species (CI).
 Some scientists are still discovering species in these regions, while others are forced to calculate the increasing rate of extinction.